 Andy is the Help & Support Manager within Learning Services, responsible for the frontline service provision across virtual and physical service points.
 Managing a team of 23, he has the mission of ensuring that their knowledge and delivery of the Help & Support team is of an excellent standard, while providing the tools to grow and improve the service offered.
 Andy previously worked in banking and bookmaking sectors before joining the university in 2007.

 Catalysing Change in a Faculty: from grassroots to Faculty Pro V-C

 Jan Sablitzky, Portfolio Manager, University of Nottingham

-In an interactive session, Jan and Alex will share experiences and theoretical underpinning of practices in engaging colleagues to support strategic-operational alignment and strategy delivery in the largest faculty within the University of Nottingham.
+In an interactive session, Jan will share experiences and theoretical underpinning of practices in engaging colleagues to support strategic-operational alignment and strategy delivery in the largest faculty within the University of Nottingham.

 Portfolio Manager, Green Chemicals Research Beacon /formerly Strategy Manager, Faculty of Medicine and Health Sciences.
 Jan has worked in 4 Russell Group universities across the UK and in other sectors in a variety of operational and strategic management roles over the past 30 years.
 Jan is also an Executive MBA student at Nottingham Trent University on a Senior Leaders Masters Degree Apprenticeship.

 Design Thinking; UX in Designing Services for Students

 Alistair Dyer, Business Operational Manager, London Metropolitan University

 - A brief introduction to service design; referencing LMU’s acceptance (or not!) of design thinking methodology.